Silverune/Sweet16/README.md

 Another difference is the introduction of a ```nop``` at the start of the page containing all the mnemonics.
 The reasons for this is that the Kick Assembler allows code to be page aligned which is done via the ```.align $100``` command.
 This means it is now on a 256 byte page alignment.
 However, SWEET16 uses ```JSR```'s as ```JMP``` by putting the address minus one onto the stack and then executing an ```RTS```.
 In every case except being page aligned this works but the first call (```SET```) being page aligned at ```00``` in its low byte becomes ```ff``` after the minus one.
 So to ensure this will always work a ```nop``` has been placed at the start of the table.
 This is not a deficiency in SWEET16, rather an implementation detail that affected this particular port.

 Lastly, the original implementation required " _...the user must initialize and otherwise not disturb R12 if the SWEET16 subroutine capability is used since it is utilized as the automatic subroutine return stack pointer..._".
-This is now taken care of as part of the initialization / configuration to ensure that usage of this functionality does not crash the program using unitialized memory if the user had not already known to set this up.
+This is can now be taken care of as part of the initialization to ensure that usage of this functionality does not crash the program using uninitialized memory if the user had not already known to set this up.
+This can be enabled by passing a non-zero value as the first argument to the pseudocommand.  e.g., ```sweet16 : 1```

 # Debugging
 One aspect of using SWEET16 which at first might appear to be problematic is debugging.
 While working in assembler a lot of time is spent inspecting memory location and registers and SWEET16 is not forgiving in this regard.
 The registers you are inspecting are arbitrary memory locations outside of the normal 6502 ones and breakpoints don't work as well as would initially be expecting due to this (you don't simply put a ```BRK``` in the SWEET16 code and load up the debugger).
 When SWEET16 encounteres a  ```BK``` it executes the the ISR for break.
 This is usually not setup unless debugging so I have added two ways to set this up to assist in debugging SWEET16 programs "natively".
 They both make the assumption the developer has access to VICE and is not developing on native hardware for this part of the development as it installs an ISR that produces a breakpoint in a VICE format.
 So when run in debug mode once the SWEET16 call ```BR``` is encountered the monitor will appear and the developer can inspect the state of the metaprocessor.
 There are two ways to achieve this.

-- Start SWEET16 with the optional flag to install the interrupt routine: ```sweet16 : 1```
+- Start SWEET16 with the optional flag to install the interrupt routine: ```sweet16 : 0: 1```
 - While within SWEET16 execute the extension ```IBK``` which will ensure the ISR is installed (only needs to be done once - use ```BK``` from then onwards).

 In either case once the command is encountered (and assuming using VICE) the monitor will show up at that point.
 From this point it is important to realise that the user is in 6502 world (not SWEET16) so it is fine to inspect the mapped zero-page registers etc. which are all mapped in the debug output file ```breakpoints.txt``` However, once you continue execution the call will jump to ```Sweet16_Exexcute``` which effectively continues where you left off back in the SWEET16 metaprocessor.